 Instagrammable Lagoons In Iceland

-Here are 3 of the most popular lagoons for grabbing that perfect Instagram shot during your trip to Iceland!
+Here are three of the most famous lagoons for grabbing that perfect Instagram shot during your trip to Iceland!

-This lagoon is a very popular tourist stop in Southern Iceland along the Ring Road.
+This lagoon is a top-rated tourist stop in Southern Iceland along the Ring Road.
 Jökulsárlón Glacier Lagoon borders Vatnajökull National Park and is located between Breiðamerkurjökull Glacier (part of Vatnajökull Glacier) and the Atlantic Ocean.

 You might even be able to capture some shots of the many seals swimming around in the ice-filled waters.
 You can also take a tour by boat or kayak onto the lagoon for a closer look.

-One of the best places to take photos in Iceland is the newest geothermal spa, Sky Lagoon.
-This man-made lagoon is located only a 15-minute drive away from the capital city of Reykjavik, making it ideal for a quick visit.
+One of Iceland’s best places to take photos is the newest geothermal spa, Sky Lagoon.
+This man-made lagoon is only a 15-minute drive away from the capital city of Reykjavik, making it ideal for a quick visit.

 The Icelandic traditions of wellness-inspired the beautiful Sky Lagoon complex, and here you will find a stunning infinity pool and a gorgeous steam room with views of the Kársnes Harbour in Kópavogur.
 There are several different areas to relax in, with views.

 Sky Lagoon is open all year round.
 The best time to visit is when the spa opens or closes for the day.
 You must purchase an entry ticket to access the warm waters of the Sky Lagoon.

-To fully appreciate the services at the Sky Lagoon, do opt for the Pure Pass.
-Set aside at least 2-3 hours at the complex from arrival, checking in to time at the lagoon.
+To fully appreciate the services at the Sky Lagoon, opt for the Pure Pass.
+Set aside at least 2-3 hours at the complex for arrival, checking in, and time at the lagoon.

 Recommended by Mayuri from ToSomePlaceNew

-Another popular spot to take a geothermal dip is Blue Lagoon.
-It is located just a 20-minute drive from the Keflavík Airport and less than one hour from Reykjavík.
-This makes it a popular spot for those with extended stays in Iceland as well as short layovers.
+Another great spot to take a geothermal dip is Blue Lagoon.
+It is just a 20-minute drive from the Keflavík Airport and less than one hour from Reykjavík.
+This makes it a popular spot for those with extended stays in Iceland, as well as short layovers.

 Reykjavik Instagram Spots

-While there are many beautiful places to grab an Instagram-worthy shot in Reykjavík, there are a few that stand out.
+While there are many beautiful places to grab an Instagram-worthy shot in Reykjavík, a few stand out.
 Here are the top 3 best Instagram spots to add to your Reykjavik sightseeing list.

 If you stay long enough, you can even catch the bells ringing every 15 minutes.
-Beware, they are quite loud, especially if you are standing right under them!
+Beware, they are pretty loud, especially if you are standing right under them!

-It’s a wonderful Instagram Spot because of its importance, and symbolic meaning, with the ocean and mountains in the background.
-The Harpa Concert Hall is also within walking distance from this landmark.
+It’s a fantastic Instagram Spot because of its importance and symbolic meaning, with the ocean and mountains in the background.
+Harpa Concert Hall is also within walking distance from this landmark.

 Recommended by Kenny from Knycx Journeying

-After learning what it was, we stayed for a while and watch them practice and shoot a few scenes.
-We can’t wait for the movie to come out so we can see the finished scenes we witnessed!
+After learning what it was, we stayed for a while and watched them practice and shoot a few scenes.
+After the movie came out, it was really fun to watch it and see the scenes that we saw being filmed here!